Multivariate Bayesian dynamic modeling for causal prediction

-Methodological contributions include extensions in the use of synthetic controls.
-Initially developed in \citet{abadie2003economic}, this approach was extended to Bayesian models in \citet{brodersen2015inferring} and \citet{menchetti2022estimating}.
-The classical approach is to estimate counterfactual time series for a small number of treated units as a weighted average of contemporaneous outcomes for control units that did not receive the intervention.
-Weights are estimated such that the control weighted average matches the treated outcomes in the pre-intervention period.
-Various improvements to the original synthetic control approach have been proposed, including allowing for negative weights \citep{ben2021augmented} and latent factor models \citep{xu2017generalized}.
+Methodological contributions include a main focus on extension of the use of synthetic controls in counterfactual forecasting of {\em multivariate} time series.
+Initially developed in~\citet{abadie2003economic}, the synthetic control approach was extended to Bayesian models in \citet{brodersen2015inferring} and \citet{menchetti2022estimating}.
+The classical approach is to estimate counterfactual time series for a small number of treated units as a weighted average of contemporaneous outcomes for control units.
+Various extensions have been proposed, including allowing for negative weights \citep{ben2021augmented} and latent factor models \citep{xu2017generalized}.